Key takeaways

 The Yale Assure Lock 2 is a sleek keypad smart lock that’s customizable to your preferences and more affordable than many other options on the market.
 It’s available in both WiFi and Bluetooth variations.

-The Yale Assure Lock 2 comes in a touchscreen or keypad variety, as well as a key-free or keyed option.
-So, if you’re not fully committed to going to keyless, you can still use a traditional metal key.
-Not to mention, this smart lock works alongside Alexa, Google Home, and HomeKit, allowing you to control it from your smartphone or voice assistant.
+The Yale Assure Lock 2 comes in a touchscreen or keypad variety and a key-free or keyed option.
+So, if you’re not fully committed to going keyless, you can still use a traditional metal key.
+This smart lock also works alongside Alexa, Google Home, and HomeKit, allowing you to control it from your smartphone or voice assistant.

 Pros: